Use the coupon code THRIVEWITHPRIDE2025 to get 20% off all our memberships and courses when you spend $50 or more!

 Your professional community is tasked with an ambitious goal: to provide healing, recovery, and wellbeing to the people you serve.
 You may be clear on the clinical problems your clinic or practice address, but are you clear on the populations you serve?
 Are you prepared to serve everyone who walks in your door?
 You likely want to be, but with more people in sexuality-, gender-, and relationship-expansive communities seeking treatment, you may feel like you’re unprepared.

-1. Affirmative organizational development consulting focuses on the community and culture of your clinic, organization, or practice
+1. Affirmative CEs focuses on the community and culture of your clinic, organization, or practice

 Your clinic has a living, breathing heartbeat of its own.
 Your organization has a history it has lived and a legacy it wants to leave.
 Establishing a community clinic or group practice takes work, patience, resources, and physical and emotional labor.
 Affirmative organizational consulting acknowledges all of that, and helps you expand your practice in new and important ways.

 Sexuality-, gender-, and relationship-expansive community members have unique needs, and these clients can also benefit greatly from the unique ways in which you offer recovery, healing, and individual and community support.
-By spending time with your team individually and as a part of a group, affirmative organizational consultants can help you start feeling your heartbeat and establishing what makes you special, and using that to expand your practice to meet the needs of new communities.
+By spending time supporting your team’s affirmative skills, you can help you start feeling your heartbeat and establishing what makes you special, and using that to expand your practice to meet the needs of new communities.

-2. Another benefit of affirmative organizational development consulting is that it connects you with the mission and values of your clinic or practice
+2. Professional development that connects you with the mission and values of your clinic or practice

 Your mission and values should reflect the work that is currently happening in your organization.

-3. A third benefit of affirmative organizational development consulting helps you identify the common obstacles to affirmative care
+3. Collective ongoing education helps uncover the common obstacles to affirmative care

 Caplan & Caplan (1993) described four obstacles to providing effective mental health services: lack of knowledge, lack of skills, lack of confidence, and lack of objectivity.
 These limitations all pose ethical concerns according to the APA, and may serve as warning signs that it is time to consult with an outside professional.
-An affirmative organizational consultant can help you clarify where gaps exist in your knowledge base, skill sets, confidence, and objectivity in providing more affirmative care to the communities you are hoping to serve.
+If you need more support beyond our course library, reach out to us!
+We are happy to develop an in service training tailored to your community’s needs!

-5. Affirmative organizational development consulting develops a framework for capacity building and organizational growth
+5. Flexibility for capacity building and organizational growth

 References